Scientific Basis for

 29.7.4.2 Symptoms

 The signs and symptoms are itching and pain.
-In addition, when the eye is opened there
+In addition,

 is discharge similar to egg yolk.52